 - 45 (The facilities of the Welland Canal are listed in the table "Wharves Welland Canal" at the end of this chapter.) - 46 Lock 1 is 1.6 miles south of the entrance to Port Weller Harbour; Bridge 1, a bascule bridge, crosses the south entrance of the lock.
 A submerged air bubbler pipeline has been installed from the end of the south training wall at Lock 1 to the west shore of the canal. - The canal widens out 0.1 mile south of Bridge 1 to form a basin and fitting out berth on its east side.
 Heddle Shipyards operates a shipbuilding and repair facility on the east side of the basin.
 Two dry docks here can handle vessels up to 222.5 m (730 ft) long and 23.2 m (76 ft) wide.
 The channel leading to the dry docks, flanked on the north side by dolphins, is reported to be dredged to a depth of 7.7 m (25 ft).
-These are the only dry docks in the Lake Ontario area that can handle vessels of this size. - 48 (Other shipyards in the Great Lakes area are listed in Sailing Directions booklet CEN 300 General Information, Great Lakes.)

-- 49 A submerged water pipeline crosses the basin in the approach to the dry dock.
+These are the only dry docks in the Lake Ontario area that can handle vessels of this size. - 48 (Other shipyards in the Great Lakes area are listed in Sailing Directions booklet CEN 300 General Information, Great Lakes.) - A submerged water pipeline crosses the basin in the approach to the dry dock.
 A submerged natural gas pipeline crosses the canal at Mile 2.4. - Lock 2 is entered at Mile 3.12; Bridge 3A, a bascule bridge, crosses the south entrance of the lock. - The city of St. Catharines, with a population of 129,300 (1991), extends 8 miles south of Port Weller Harbour on both sides of the Welland Canal. - A submerged natural gas pipeline crosses the canal near Mile 4; a submerged sewer pipeline crosses at Mile 4.65.
 A submerged telephone cable crosses the canal 0.1 mile farther south. - Bridge 4A, a high-level bridge known as Garden City Skyway, crosses the canal at Mile 4.8; Bridge 4, a double bascule bridge, crosses at Mile 4.9. - A submerged power cable and a submerged telephone cable cross the canal near Bridge 4.
-A submerged conduit carrying power and communications cables is laid across the channel between Bridge 4 and Bridge 4A.

-- 54.1 A submerged water pipeline crosses the canal 100 m south of Bridge 4. - Lock 3 is entered at Mile 5.47.
-A submerged air bubbler pipeline has been installed from the end of the south training wall at Lock 3 to the west shore of the canal. - 56 Caution.
-The outflows north of Locks 2 and 3 from pondage pools cause eddies and cross currents in the lower approaches to these locks. - 57 Bridge 5, a lift bridge known locally as the Glendale Avenue Bridge, is 0.53 mile south of Lock 3.
+A submerged conduit carrying power and communications cables is laid across the channel between Bridge 4 and Bridge 4A. - A submerged water pipeline crosses the canal 100 m south of Bridge 4. - Lock 3 is entered at Mile 5.47.
+A submerged air bubbler pipeline has been installed from the end of the south training wall at Lock 3 to the west shore of the canal. - 57 Caution.
+The outflows north of Locks 2 and 3 from pondage pools cause eddies and cross currents in the lower approaches to these locks.